observablehq/plot/README.md

 * *log* - logarithmic transform
 * *symlog* - bi-symmetric logarithmic transform per [Webber *et al.*](https://www.researchgate.net/publication/233967063_A_bi-symmetric_log_transformation_for_wide-range_data)

-A *sqrt* transform exaggerates differences between small values at the expense of large values.
-A *pow* transform is a generalization of the square-root transform with a configurable *scale*.**exponent**.
-A *log* transform is more extreme, suitable for comparing orders of magnitude, but a *log* scale’s domain may not include zero.
-The base can be specified with the *scale*.**base** option; though note that this only affects the generated axis ticks, not the scale’s behavior.
-A *symlog* transform is more elaborate, but works well with widely-varying values which may include zero; it may be configured with the *scale*.**constant** option.
+The appropriate transform depends on the distribution and what you wish to know.
+A *sqrt* transform exaggerates differences between small values at the expense of large values; it is a special case of the *pow* transform which has a configurable *scale*.**exponent** (0.5 for *sqrt*).
+A *log* transform is suitable for comparing orders of magnitude and can only be used when the domain does not include zero.
+The base, which defaults to 10, can be specified with the *scale*.**base** option; though note that this only affects the axis ticks and not the scale’s behavior.
+A *symlog* transform is more elaborate, but works well with wide-range values which include zero; its can be configured with the *scale*.**constant** option (default 1).

-For temporal data (*i.e.* dates, which are also considered quantitative), two variants of a *linear* scale are also supported:
+For temporal data (*i.e.* dates), two variants of a *linear* scale are also supported:

-* *utc* (default) - UTC time
+* *utc* (default, recommended) - UTC time
 * *time* - local time

 UTC is recommended over local time as charts in UTC time are guaranteed to appear consistently to all viewers whereas charts in local time will depend on the viewer’s time zone.
 Due to limitations in JavaScript’s Date class, Plot does not yet support an explicit time zone other than UTC.

-You can disable a scale using the *identity* scale type.
-Identity scales are useful to “opt-out” of a scale, for example if you wish to return literal colors or pixel positions within a mark channel rather than relying on a scale to convert abstract values into visual values.
-In the case of position scales (*x* and *y*), the *identity* scale type is still a quantitative scale and may produce an axis, but unlike a linear scale, the domain and range are fixed based on the chart’s dimensions (representing pixels) and may not be configured.
+You can disable (or “opt-out of”) a scale using the *identity* scale type.
+This is useful if you wish to specify literal colors or pixel positions within a mark channel rather than relying on the scale to convert abstract values into visual values.
+For position scales (*x* and *y*), the *identity* scale type is still a quantitative scale and may produce an axis, yet unlike a *linear* scale the domain and range are fixed based on the plot layout.

 A scale’s domain (the extent of its inputs, abstract values) and range (the extent of its outputs, visual values) are typically inferred automatically.
-You can set them explicitly using the following options:
+You can set them explicitly using these options:

 * *scale*.**domain** - typically [*min*, *max*], or an array of ordinal or categorical values
 * *scale*.**range** - typically [*min*, *max*], or an array of ordinal or categorical values
 * *scale*.**reverse** - reverses the domain, say to flip the chart along *x* or *y*

-For most quantitative scales, the default domain is the [*min*, *max*] of all values associated with the scale (across mark channels).
+For most quantitative scales, the default domain is the [*min*, *max*] of all values associated with the scale.
 For the *radius* and *opacity* scales, the default domain is [0, *max*] to ensure a meaningful encoding.
-For ordinal scales, the default domain is the set of all distinct values associated with the scale in natural ascending order.
+For ordinal scales, the default domain is the set of all distinct values associated with the scale in natural ascending order; set the domain explicitly to choose a different order.
+If a scale is reversed, it is equivalent to setting the domain as [*max*, *min*] instead of [*min*, *max*].

 The default range depends on the scale: for [position scales](#position-options) (*x*, *y*, *fx*, and *fy*), the default range depends on the [plot’s dimensions](#layout-options); for [color scales](#color-options), there are default color schemes for quantitative, ordinal, and categorical data; for opacity, the default range is [0, 1]; and for radius, the default range is designed to produce dots of reasonable size.

-Quantitative scales can be further customized with a few additional options:
+Quantitative scales can be further customized with additional options:

 * *scale*.**clamp** - if true, clamp input values to the scale’s domain
 * *scale*.**nice** - if true (or a tick count), extend the domain to nice round values
 * *scale*.**zero** - if true, extend the domain to include zero if needed
 * *scale*.**percent** - if true, transform proportions in [0, 1] to percentages in [0, 100]

+Clamping is typically used in conjunction with setting an explicit domain (since if the domain is inferred, no values will be outside the domain).
+Clamping is useful for focusing on a subset of the data while ensuring that extreme values remain visible inside the plot, but use caution: clamped values may need an annotation to avoid misinterpretation.
 A top-level **nice** option is also supported as shorthand for setting *scale*.nice on all scales.

-Lastly a *scale*.**transform** option allows you to specify a function to apply to all values before they are passed through the scale.
-This is useful for transforming a scale’s associated data, say to convert units.
+The *scale*.**transform** option allows you to specify a function to apply to all values before they are passed through the scale.
+This is convenient for transforming all data associated with a scale, say to convert to thousands or between temperature units.

 ```js
 Plot.plot({